 Skin Lumps: Whoops, That Didn’t Need That…

 Skin pathology will often present as a distinct protruding lump which may be a benign ‘cyst’, inflammation, infection and/or malignant neoplasia/cancer.
-Whilst the macroscopic appearance can aid differentiation, it is non-specific and potentially malignant neoplasia can be missed and result in inappropriate intervention with associated morbidity and increased cost or delayed therapy.
-This lecture will focus on practically distinguishing inflammation from proliferative lesions to guide therapy and intervention.
+Whilst the macroscopic appearance can aid differentiation, it is non-specific, and potentially malignant neoplasia can be missed and result in inappropriate intervention with associated morbidity and increased cost or delayed therapy.
+This session will focus on using cytology to distinguish inflammation from proliferative lesions to guide appropriate therapy and intervention.

 Extensive illustrations and numerous pictures from case examples will be used to demonstrate: